getoctane/octane-collector/README.md

 2) Enter the username and password given to you by the Octane Support Team

 3) Voila!
 You should see real-time cost data coming in.
-[NOTE: it will take roughly 5 minutes for data to populating in UI]
+[NOTE: it will take roughly 5 minutes for the data to start populating in UI]

 <p align="center"><img src="octane-dashboard.png" alt="Octane Dashboard"></p>